 - The first prize winner of Track 3 (smallest plot) will receive $50k

 Individuals and teams are invited to join.
 Entrants will all have access to the specialized computers in Chia’s laboratory.
 Specifications of the reference hardware and further technical details are available on our GitHub.
 You can view our pre-commitment here.
-Contestants will be able to communicate with Chia during the competition via a secure Keybase channel.
+Contestants will be able to communicate with Chia during the competition via a secure Keybase channel (Note: We have moved from Keybase to Discord).

 Steps For Participating